Duy-Thanh/gcc-opt-viewer/README.md

 ## Usage

+- Compile your code with GCC compiler option `-fsave-optimization-record`

 - First, you need to install [Python](https://www.python.org/).
 Please download latest version.
 Make sure that you checked in `Add to PATH` when finishing Python installation

 - On Windows, you need to install [Git for Windows](https://gitforwindows.org/).
 Please download latest version.
 You can find install instructions on the Internet